kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 Peer-aggregated discovery tests:

 - Validation that the peer-aggregated discovery endpoint correctly combines API groups and resources from multiple API servers with different served resources
-- Validation of the Accept header negotiation, ensuring that by default we return the consolidated document, while `profile=unmerged` Accept header returns the local document
+- Validation of the Accept header negotiation, ensuring that by default we return the consolidated document, while `profile=nopeer` Accept header returns the local document

 ##### e2e tests